 The Origins of Snuff

 I was pondering from my easy chair the cumulative endeavors that were required for me to leisurely grasp a pinch of nasal snuff and enjoy its intoxicating effects.
 The tin I am enjoying is a dark, moist concoction whose exquisite recipe is a tradition and guarded secret.
-Its name sake is responsible, in no small way, to the journey my mind's eye take when evoking the name Ramón Pané.
+Its name's sake is responsible, in no small way, to the journey my mind's eye takes when evoking the name Ramón Pané.

 Ramón is a young man from 15th century Catalonia whose only wish is to propagate his faith.
 He is an arduous convert to the holy order of St-Jerome and is given a chance to accompany Cristóbal Colón to the new world on his second voyage to Hispaniola.
 The voyage taking months and departing in September 1493 in a flotilla of 17 ships with crew and passengers counting 1500 men.

 Upon arrival, friar Ramón was summoned by Colón and asked to "learn about the beliefs and idolatries of the Indians..." and transcribe all he could learn during his two year stay.
 Friar Ramón seemed genuinely more concerned with recording the actual culture of this people rather than evangelizing his faith.
 That forcibly comes a little later with the conquistadors.
 Fra Pané begins to transcribe his interaction with the native peoples and eventually learns their language, customs, gods and morality.